 Certain strategies are made available through delivery of investment models to clients and/or institutional advisors ("Model Clients") who may offer substantially similar services to their clients.
-These investment recommendations may be provided to multiple Model Clients at a similar time, but the client's implementation of the recommendations made in the model will generally be made at some point after they have been implemented by AB's discretionary accounts.
+These investment recommendations may be provided to multiple Model

+Clients at a similar time, but the client's implementation of the recommendations made in the model will generally be made at some point after they have been implemented by AB's discretionary accounts.
 The delay in model implementation for Model Clients may result in AB discretionary and other non-discretionary accounts obtaining better execution for their transactions than the accounts of Model Clients.
 Further, the fees paid by Model Clients will generally increase to the extent such clients require customization from AB's standard investment models.

-Our investment services can focus on a single investment approach- such as Growth Equities, Value Equities, or Fixed Income high yield investing-or a blend of those approaches.
+Our investment services can focus on a single investment approach such as Growth Equities, Value Equities, or Fixed Income high yield investing-or a blend of those approaches.
 The objectives and restrictions within individual strategies normally are driven by market capitalization (e.g., large-, mid- and small-cap equities), term (e.g., long-, intermediate- and short-duration debt securities), geographic location criteria (e.g., US, international, global and emerging markets), and client guidelines.

-As noted in Section E, certain of our strategies and services may invest in derivatives when the relevant investment guidelines allow.
-Pursuant to an exemption from U.S. Commodity Futures Trading Commission ("CFTC") in connection with accounts of qualified eligible persons, account documents are not required to be, and will not be fed with the CFTC.
+As noted in Section E, our strategies and services may invest in derivatives when the relevant investment guidelines allow.
+In 2013, AB registered with the US Commodity Futures Trading Commission ("CFTC") as a Commodity Pool Operator and Commodity Trading Advisor to comply with changes in certain CFTC regulations.
+Pursuant to an exemption from the CFTC in connection with accounts of qualified eligible persons, account documents are not required to be, and will not be filed with the CFTC.
 The CFTC does not pass upon the merits of participating in a trading program or upon the adequacy or accuracy of commodity trading advisor disclosure.
 Consequently, the CFTC has not reviewed or approved AB's trading program or account documents.

 The research created by our investment analysts is not offered for sale or distribution to the public.
-We may provide some non-discretionary clients with access to some of this research information and access to these research professionals.
+We may provide some nondiscretionary clients with access to some of this research information and access to these research professionals.
 Compensation for this information is included as part of the non-discretionary advisory fee.
 Additionally, our investment teams may use external research professionals within certain investment disciplines to augment AB's internal investment decision making process.